zactonicsai/datadevops/k8why.md

-# Kubernetes Explained — And When Other Options Beat It
+# Kubernetes on AWS — For a Private, Internal-Only Business Network

-**Application profile:** ~100,000 total registered users, **not** concurrent.
-Realistic peak is a few hundred to low thousands of requests per second.
+**Application profile:** ~100,000 total registered users (employees / internal users), **not** concurrent.
+Realistic peak is a few hundred to low thousands of requests per second. **The app is internal-only — it lives entirely inside the company’s AWS private network boundary and is never exposed to the public internet.**

+**Why “internal-only” changes everything below:** When an app is private, the whole question shifts from public-facing concerns (CDNs, edge, public load balancers, DDoS, marketing front ends) to **network isolation, controlled access, and east-west traffic inside a VPC**.
+So this version:

+- Maps every option to its **specific AWS service**.
+- Adds an AWS **private-network architecture** section (VPC, subnets, endpoints, access paths).
+- Drops approaches that only make sense for public/global apps (public edge, Jamstack/CDN front ends).
+- Reframes **security** around the network boundary, not the public internet.

 **How this document is organized:**

-1. The nine goals (the yardstick we measure everything against)
+1. The nine goals (the yardstick)
+1. The AWS private-network boundary (the foundation everything sits inside)
-1. **Kubernetes in depth** — what it actually is, its parts, and how it scores
+1. **Kubernetes on AWS (EKS) in depth** — what it is, its parts, private-cluster specifics, and how it scores
-1. Why each alternative may be **better or worse** than Kubernetes
+1. Why each **AWS alternative** may be better or worse than EKS
-1. **Broader architecture approaches** — the wider landscape of alternatives and their benefits
+1. AWS-specific architecture approaches and their benefits
-1. Feature-by-feature difference tables
+1. Feature-by-feature difference tables (AWS services)
 1. The full scorecard and a decision guide
-1. Cross-cutting best practices and a leadership summary
+1. Cross-cutting AWS best practices and a leadership summary

 -----